-Both how I am and what I do are of key importance.
+Both how I am and what I do are important.

 How I Am

 Instead of allowing my Inner Critic to dominate, I put my Inner Encourager in charge.
-That’s easier said than done, so I’ve had to be patient with myself in this process.
-I’ve been able to persist because I enjoy it, so I stay on track.
+That’s easier said than done, so I’ve reminded myself patient with myself with this process.
+I stay on track because I enjoy it.
 The steps I follow are pretty simple, even if the process itself takes time.

 - Awareness: Catch myself thinking unfairly self-critical thoughts.
 It’s easiest when I verbalize them and hear myself saying “That was dumb!” or “You’re so clumsy!”
 As I write this, I’m thinking “Wow, that’s harsh!”
 I’d be horrified if I caught myself saying things like that to someone else.
 Why would I permit myself to say them to me?